return to Natural Dog Health Remedies

 Enzymes for Dogs

-Numerous research results have shown the importance of enzymes to a dog's health.
-More and more veterinarians are now suggesting that enzyme supplements be given to our dogs to maintain and support their health.
+Digestive enzymes are essential for a dog's physical wellbeing.
+More and more veterinarians are now suggesting that we should give digestive enzyme supplements to our dogs to maintain and support their health.

-This page is put together to help you better understand what enzymes are, and why enzymes for dogs are important.
+This page is put together to help you better understand what enzymes are, and why they are important for dogs' health.

 In particular, the following questions will be answered: